The terms “Freiberufler“, “freelancer” and “self-employed” are often confused and used as synonyms. Please note: Self-employed people in Germany are

 FAQ Freelancing in Munich: Freiberufler or Gewerbe?

-Registration with the tax office: online via ELSTER
+Registration with the tax office

-Register with Tax Office no later than one month after starting your self-employment.
 The tax office responsible for you is determined by where you generate your income.
-In Munich turn to the Munich Tax Office (Finanzamt München).
+In Munich turn to the Munich Tax Office (Finanzamt München). - Can I use my home address?

-Registering at the tax office is done digitally.
-All forms relating to tax registration are free or charge and available via ELSTER, the online portal used by the government’s financial administrative authorities.
+Registration with the tax office is paperless, as all tax registration questionnaires are now only available online free of charge via the tax administration’s service portal, known as the ELSTER portal.
+You will also find most tax forms there.
+Depending on your legal form, you will need the “Fragebogen zur steuerlichen Erfassung” (“Tax Assessment Questionnaire”) form to get started.
 You may also use the forms provided by a commercial accounting software that is able to integrate with ELSTER.
 Please note, that in any case you are required to register once with ELSTER.
 The certificate file required for electronic authentication is created free of charge during registration.
-A domestic classification criterion (tax number) is essential for registration on the ELSTER portal.
-Learn how to register with the tax office in two steps.
+A domestic classification criterion (tax number) is essential for registration on the ELSTER portal, see FAQ Tax numbers in Germany and their purposes.

 Practical tips

-• If you decide to start self-employed work as a member of the liberal professions (Freie Berufe) , the tax office may well want to see proof of relevant qualifications such as completed degree course or comparable vocational qualification.
+- If you decide to start self-employed work as a member of the liberal professions (Freie Berufe) , the tax office may well want to see proof of relevant qualifications such as completed degree course or comparable vocational qualification.
 To speed up the process of having your tax registration form checked, you can submit such documents when registering.
 It is not always easy to determine which professions are classified as Freie Berufe (liberal professions) and thus qualify for “Freiberufler-Status”.
 The tax office has the final say on whether your work is classified, from a taxation perspective, as a liberal profession or a trade (Gewerbe).
-Good to know: Gewerbe ist not only the sale of products but also includes services as well as craft activities.
-Gewerbe is defined as any planned, permanent self-employed activity undertaken with the intention of making a profit, with the exception of agriculture, forestry and the liberal professions.